tzivigelstein/portfolio/README.md

 ### `npm run lint`

-Runs `standard ./` which logs all the files that have warnings or errors.
+Runs `standard 'root'` which logs all the files that have warnings or errors.

 ### `npm run lint-fix`

-Runs `standard . --fix` which fixes all the files that have warnings or errors.
+Runs `standard 'root' --fix` which fixes all the files that have warnings or errors.

 ## Technologies